-This website uses Piwik, an open-source software, for the statistical evaluation of page views.
-Piwik uses so-called “cookies”, text files that are saved on the user’s own computer and that make the evaluation of website use possible.
+This website uses Matomo (previous Name: Piwik), an open-source software, for the statistical evaluation of page views.
+Matomo uses so-called “cookies”, text files that are saved on the user’s own computer and that make the evaluation of website use possible.
 The information regarding your use of this internet offering generated by the “cookie” is stored on the server of the website provider in Germany.
 The IP address is anonymized immediately after processing and before saving.
 You can set your browser software to prevent the installation of “cookies”.
 However, we wish to point out that you may not be able to utilize all of the functions of this website in their totality if you make this setting.

-If you do not want Piwik to evaluate information regarding your visit to www.ieg-mainz.de, you can deactivate the function here.
+If you do not want Matomo to evaluate information regarding your visit to www.ieg-mainz.de, you can deactivate the function here:

 Here you can decide whether a simple web analysis cookie can be inserted into your browser to enable the operator of the website to compile and evaluate various statistical data.
-If you decide against allowing a cookie to be saved in your browser, click the following link to insert a Piwik deactivation cookie into your browser.
+If you decide against allowing a cookie to be saved in your browser, click below to insert a Matomo deactivation cookie into your browser.

-Your visit to this website is currently being recorded by Piwik web analysis.
-Click here to prevent your visit being recorded in future.
+Your visit to this website is currently being recorded by Matomo web analysis.
+Click here to prevent your visit being recorded in future: